flukus/projecting/README.md

 ### DBext

-The dbext plugin is for setting and selecting database configurations on a per project basis.
+[Dbext](https://github.com/vim-scripts/dbext.vim) is a great plugin for working with databases.
-It is configured like this:
+The extensions makes it easy to switch database connections on a per project basis:

 ```vim
 \'ext_dbe': { 'databases': [